 - The publisher must keep regular hardcopy or electronic records of the key review information and documents related to the manuscripts accepted for the review process.
 The storage of the required data in an editorial system (Journal.fi or similar) is considered to be sufficient documentation.

-- Both for published and unpublished reviewed manuscripts, the recorded data must include at least the following information: the dates when the manuscript was received and sent, the publication proposal by the authors, names of authors and name of manuscript, names of reviewers as well as opinions issued by the reviewers and decisions on the publication made by the editors and sent to the authors.
+- Both for published and unpublished reviewed manuscripts, the recorded data must include the following information: the date when the manuscript was received, names of authors and name of manuscript, names of reviewers as well as opinions issued by the reviewers, and decisions on the publication and the dates of these decisions.

 - This is not public data and will not be regularly reported to TSV.
 However, the publishers will commit themselves to providing TSV or TENK with the details and documents related to an individual book or article if asked to do so.